upsetjs/upsetjs_r/README.md

 ### Commercial license

 If you want to use Upset.js for a commercial application the commercial license is the appropriate license.
-With this option, your source code is kept proprietary.
-Contact @sgratzl for details
+Contact [@sgratzl](mailto:sam@sgratzl.com) for details.

 ### Open-source license

-GNU AGPLv3
+This library is released under the `GNU AGPLv3` version to be used for private and academic purposes.
+In case of a commercial use, please get in touch regarding a commercial license.

 [github-actions-image]: https://github.com/sgratzl/upsetjs_r/workflows/ci/badge.svg
 [github-actions-url]: https://github.com/sgratzl/upsetjs_r/actions